mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

 Module 1: Setup a Service scaling group (SSG)
 =============================================

+.. note:: On this page there is no actions to be done here regarding the lab itself

 In this module, we will learn about the ``Service Scaling Group`` (SSG) feature provided with BIG-IQ 6.0